Insubric/steepest_paths_tool/Challenges.md

 ----------------------
 Usually, digital elevation models contain lots of local elevation maxima that could trap the steepest paths preventing them from developing further up the slope.

-Considering that forest fires usually only stop when they reach a summit that is truly prominent in relation to the surrounding relief, we have implemented a procedure to allow the path to jump from a local maximum to the nearest point located at a higher elevation on the slope within a certain distance (see the _rmax_ variable which is set by default to 100 meters in the R script).
+Considering that forest fires usually only stop when they reach a summit that is truly prominent in relation to the surrounding relief, we have implemented a procedure to allow the path to jump from a local maximum to the nearest point located at a higher elevation on the slope within a certain distance (see the _rmax_ variable which is set by default to 100 meters in the main R script).

 Regarding these “jumps” (see Fig. 2 and related description in the submitted paper), observe that many ignition points may converge towards a common local maximum (e.g., the summit of a small hill).
 Hence separately computing the point to which each fire jumps will inevitably lead to duplicate computations.